Sustainability Initiatives

 Buildings

-HCC has the first LEED Gold certified community college campus in Florida, at our SouthShore location.
+HC has the first LEED Gold certified community college campus in Florida, at our SouthShore location.
 Sustainable features include rainwater collection, a raised-floor HVAC system, maximum use of natural lighting, and landscaping with native plants.
-As of 2009, HCC committed that all future buildings would be a minimum of LEED Silver certified.
-HCC's LEED silver certified student services building at our Ybor campus
+As of 2009, HC committed that all future buildings would be a minimum of LEED Silver certified.
+HC's LEED silver certified student services building at our Ybor campus

 Disposal